-☐ Spring 2022 Grades 3-8 English Language Arts Tests
+☐ Spring 2024 Grades 3-8 English Language Arts Tests

+☐ Spring 2024 Grades 3-8 Mathematics Tests

 or

-☐ Spring 2022 Grades 3-8 Mathematics Tests
+☐ Spring 2024 Grades 5 & 8 Science Tests

 Scoring Site Date(s) of Scoring

 The purpose of all New York State assessments is to provide a fair and equitable assessment system that reliably measures the State learning standards.
 Because you will have access to secure test materials and to confidential student information, you also have the responsibility to assist the scoring site in ensuring the security and confidentiality of the test materials, student responses, and scores.
 Therefore, by signing this agreement, you agree to abide by the following security restrictions.
 Please retain a copy of this confidentiality agreement for your records.